Edaochi Medical

 Circuit replacement is only one piece.
 VAP prevention rests on a set of measures (the *bundle*) acting together:

-- Head of bed elevated 30–45° to reduce microaspiration.
+• Head of bed elevated 30–45° to reduce microaspiration.

-- Oral hygiene with chlorhexidine per protocol.
+• Oral hygiene with chlorhexidine per protocol.

-- Daily sedation interruption and extubation assessment (do not prolong ventilation longer than necessary).
+• Daily sedation interruption and extubation assessment (do not prolong ventilation longer than necessary).

-- Subglottic secretion suctioning in tubes that allow it.
+• Subglottic secretion suctioning in tubes that allow it.

-- Condensate management without reflux toward the patient.
+• Condensate management without reflux toward the patient.

-- Strict hand hygiene before and after handling the circuit.
+• Strict hand hygiene before and after handling the circuit.

-- Controlled cuff pressure of the tube (20–30 cmH₂O).
+• Controlled cuff pressure of the tube (20–30 cmH₂O).

 Consistency across all these measures matters more than any single intervention.
 Routine circuit replacement was dropped from the bundle precisely because it provided no benefit.

-What to check when buying circuits and filters wholesale
+How to choose ventilator circuits and filters

 Frequently Asked Questions